Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Case of Multiple Outlying Sequences

 \section{Case of Multiple Outlying Sequences}

-In this section, we generalize the results in Section \ref{sec:pf} to the case of multiple outlying sequences where each outlying sequence can be generated according to a potentially different anomalous distribution.
+In this section, we generalize the results in Section \ref{sec:pf} to the case of multiple outlying sequences where each outlying sequence can be generated from a potentially different anomalous distribution.
+We assume that the number of outlying sequences is unknown but less than half of the total number of the observed sequences.
+We study the performance of a threshold-based test that generalizes \eqref{test1outlier} and demonstrate the optimality of the test under the generalized Neyman-Pearson criterion.